Badaap86/edge-twin-studio/docs/launch/PRICING_CARD.md

 ## Add-ons

+## Value Guarantee

+EdgeTwin is designed to give value even when the answer is “not ready yet.”

+If the provided data is not ready for a controlled pilot, the customer receives a clear explanation of why, what is missing, what must be improved, and which lower-risk next step is recommended.

+EdgeTwin does not sell production accuracy guarantees.
+It sells structured pilot-readiness evidence, data-quality insight and decision support.

 - Extra data source/file type: EUR 500
 - Branding/language pack: EUR 450
 - Extra use-case variant: EUR 1,500